ligi/docs/docs/trezor-apps/_sources/coinpayments.rst.txt

 ------------------

 Before you can Sign in with your TREZOR, you have to **sign up with username & password** first.
-After account email verification, go ahead and sign in with your credentials.
+After verifying your e-mail account, go ahead and sign in using your credentials.

 .. image:: images/coinpayments01.png